Chromebooks don’t have the most storage in the world, and you probably knew that when you bought it.

-Whether you’re used to Windows or Mac, you’ll have to tell your Chromebook that you’re done and you’d like to eject the external drive or SD card.
+Whether you’re used to Windows or Mac, you’ll have to tell your laptop that you’re done and you’d like to eject the external device or SD card.
 If you don’t, Chrome OS will give you a notification saying that your files can become corrupt in a humorous way.
-(If you want to try it, I suggest using a blank drive.)
+(If you want to try it, I suggest using a blank storage.)

 So, how do you safely remove a device from your Chromebook?
 Simply click on the eject icon shown to the right of it in your Files app in the left sidebar.

 It’ll then disappear from the list, and you’ll know it’s ready to remove.